fridrichmrtn/zerowaste-topic-models/doc/preliminary_report.md

     ##   en   fr   es  und   th   de   in   ca   it   tr
     ## 71.0  6.5  5.7  3.4  2.9  2.4  2.2  1.1  0.8  0.8

 Most of the observed texts are written in English.
-Thus, only half of the data can be utilized as intended (i.e., tags + texts hybrid topic model).
+Thus, only \~ 70 % of the data can be utilized as intended (i.e., tags + texts hybrid topic model).